Aurora forecast for Kiruna - live KP index and weather

 Ready to Chase the Aurora?

-Join our guided Northern Lights tour with expert local guides who know the best viewing spots.
+Join our guided Northern Lights tour with local guides who know the dark-sky spots around Kiruna.